tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 Here the constructor takes NativeAppAuthAdapter as a parameter and in the run method, it calls `nativeAppAuthAdapter.login()`.
 This method, opens a browser and redirects user to TMT login screen (served by keycloak).
-In the background it also starts a http server on a random port.
+In the background, it starts an http server on a random port.
 Once the user submits correct credentials on the login screen, keycloak redirects user to `http://localhost:[RandomPort]` with the access and refresh tokens in query string.
 The NativeAppAuthAdapter will then save these token in file system using